itspangler/plaintext-workflow/02_writing/plaintext-workflow.md

 If you go with Atom, check out this [great guide from Ben Balter](https://ben.balter.com/2016/12/23/atom-for-prose/) with advice on how to customize your Atom environment for writing prose.
 [Scott Selisker](http://u.arizona.edu/~selisker/post/workflow/) has got a similarly excellent set of suggestions for customizing Atom in his plain text workflow guide.

+If you want to learn how to install this and other softwares using a [package manager](https://en.wikipedia.org/wiki/Package_manager), follow the steps in Section 2.2.

+If not, just download the editor of your choice, the way you normally do, and proceed to [Section 3](#3-set-up-your-project-space).

 ## 2.2.
-Install with a package manager

-If you want to learn how to install this and other softwares using a [package manager](https://en.wikipedia.org/wiki/Package_manager), follow the steps in Section 2.3.

-If not, just download the editor of your choice, the way you normally do, and proceed to [Section 3](#3-set-up-your-project-space).

-## 2.3.
-OPTIONAL: Install Atom with a package manager
+OPTIONAL: Install with a package manager

 | This section is specific to MacOS.
 I apologize that I couldn't do one for Windows, but I don't have a Windows machine :(. |
 | ---- |